 Abuse and Neglect/ DCPP Matters

 The goal of the New Jersey Division of Child Protection and Permanency (DCPP) is to protect children from abuse and neglect and work to provide a safe and stable home environment.
-While DCCP officials do their very best to keep families together, if the safety and well being of a child appears to be threatened in any way, it is their responsibility to remove the child from a potentially dangerous situation.
-If you have been falsely accused of abuse or neglect, and you find yourself under investigation by DCCP, it is a serious matter that calls for skilled legal representation.
-At Lyons & Associates, P.C., we take these accusations very seriously and will work hard to protect your rights and your reputation, while keeping your family intact.
+While DCCP officials do their very best to keep families together, if the safety and well-being of a child appears to be threatened in any way, it is their responsibility to remove the child from a potentially dangerous situation.
+If you have been falsely accused of abuse or neglect, and you find yourself under investigation by the DCCP, it is a serious matter that calls for skilled legal representation.
+At Lyons & Associates, P.C., we take these accusations very seriously and will work hard to protect your rights and your reputation while keeping your family intact.

-What is Considered Abuse or Neglect?
+What Is Considered Abuse or Neglect?

 A DCPP official will seek a court order against an individual who has engaged in the following behavior:

-- Failing to provide a safe environment
+- Failing to provide a safe environment.

-- Inflicting or allowing physical, emotional, or sexual abuse
+- Inflicting or allowing physical, emotional, or sexual abuse.

-- Placing the child at risk of harm
+- Placing the child at risk of harm.

 Building a Defense Strategy

-In cases like this, parent or guardians who are facing abuse or neglect accusations often find themselves at a disadvantage because even the slightest suspicion of abuse can cloud the whole case.
+In cases like this, parents or guardians who are facing abuse or neglect accusations often find themselves at a disadvantage because even the slightest suspicion of abuse can cloud the whole case.
 In addition, judges often limit parents’ access to the evidence that is being presented about the alleged abuse.
 As a result, decisions about custody and visitation times are being made based on evidence that may be unsubstantiated.
 Oftentimes, a court order is required to obtain access to these documents prior to the trial.

 If the court finds that there is evidence of neglect, there will be a dispositional hearing wherein the court will decide who will be responsible for the child, as well as any treatment, therapy, or other services that should be made available to the family.
-At this point, the court may decide to either release the child to the parents with specified conditions, place the child with relatives under the supervision of DCPP, order specific therapeutic services based on the needs of the child and family, place parent on probation, or any combination of these choices.
+At this point, the court may decide to either release the child to the parents with specified conditions, place the child with relatives under the supervision of the DCPP, order specific therapeutic services based on the needs of the child and family, place the parent on probation, or any combination of these choices.